June 1, 2020 – Protests continue

 There is no good news today on any level.
 I’ll try to stay off the news this weekend.
 I need to be at my sewing machine, churning out masks for another shipment to Yakima.

-I’m using a folding patio chair at my work desk, which I tried to pad out today after feeling like I’m being electrocuted every time I sit down.
-My right hip and left knee are problematic and at one point today, every nerve ending felt like it was on fire.
-My bad for sitting at my computer for 14 hours a day with very few breaks over the last two weeks, but it was the only way I could get about 1,000 pages of grant applications uploaded to a .gov system by deadline.
+I’m using a folding metal patio chair at my “work desk,” which I try to pad out today after feeling like I’m being electrocuted every time I sit down.
+Every nerve feels like it’s on fire.
+Work has been 14 hours a day for two weeks, uploading about 1,000 pages of grant applications to a .gov system by deadline.
 I miss my proper desk and chair at my proper office.

 June 27, 2020 – Shopping

-- We set a new daily record of COVID-19 cases today of 45,942.
-Fingers are now firmly pointing at Memorial Day gatherings.
+- We set a new daily record of COVID-19 cases today of 45,942, the Memorial Day surge we were expecting.

 - Florida is closing bars ASAP and beaches on July 4.